gebhartn/Dotfiles/.config/nvim/README.md

 main
 ```

-You'll have to initialize a git repository in the $PLUG directory before these will work
+You'll have to initialize a git repository in the $PLUG directory before these scripts will work

 ## TODO
 - ~~sumneko's language server doesn't work but it's not like I care~~
 - efm is basically just a glorified wrapper around eslint/prettier, should i even be using this?
     - as an aside, the ts language server is horrible and has cracked native linting/configuration defaults that need to be explicitly disabled
-- hardly using the lsp-status diagnostics, might be a better way
+- hardly using the lsp-status diagnostics, might be a better way to get this info
 - efm seems to hang when exiting typescript projects